RGANJAM-786/K8s/cordon-drain-uncordon.md

 → Typically used before node maintenance (upgrade, scale down).
 → Respects PodDisruptionBudgets (PDBs), DaemonSets, and respects replication.

+# ⚙️ What Happens When You Run kubectl drain

+Example:

+kubectl drain node1 --ignore-daemonsets --delete-emptydir-data

+* Node is cordoned

+Kubernetes marks node1 as unschedulable (kubectl cordon).

+No new pods will be scheduled on this node.

+* Eviction API tries to evict pods

+All pods (except DaemonSet pods and static pods) are sent an Eviction request.

+If a PodDisruptionBudget (PDB) exists, the eviction will only proceed if the budget is not violated.

+Pods get terminated

+* Kubernetes starts terminating pods on node1.

+Each pod has a controller (Deployment, ReplicaSet, StatefulSet, DaemonSet, etc.).

+* Controllers recreate pods on healthy nodes

+When a pod is evicted, its controller notices that the desired number of replicas dropped.

+It creates a new pod on another available node.

+The Kubernetes scheduler decides where to place this new pod, based on:

+Node resources (CPU, memory)

+Node taints/tolerations

+Node affinity/anti-affinity rules

+PDB constraints

+Scheduling policies

+Traffic shifts automatically

+If pods are fronted by a Service, kube-proxy and endpoints update to point to the new pods automatically.

+End users don’t need to know pods moved; traffic just flows to the healthy pods.

+🔄 Example Flow

+You have a Deployment with 3 replicas (pods spread across nodes).

+node1 has 1 replica.

+You drain node1.

+➡️ That pod is terminated.
+➡️ Deployment controller creates a new replica on another available node (node2 or node3).
+➡️ Scheduler decides placement → pod runs on the new node.

+# 🛠️ Real-Life Case

+When I upgraded EKS node groups:

+AWS created a new node with the upgraded AMI.

+The old node was drained → pods moved to the new node.

+Because of PDB, not all pods moved at once → services stayed online.

+✅ Summary for interviews

+"When a node is drained, Kubernetes first cordons the node, then evicts pods.
+The controllers (like Deployments or StatefulSets) detect that a pod is missing and create new ones.
+The scheduler places those new pods on other available nodes based on resources and constraints.
+If a Pod Disruption Budget is set, it ensures that not too many pods are evicted at the same time.
+This way, workloads are seamlessly rescheduled onto other nodes without user disruption."

 # 🔹 When I used these in projects (Real Scenarios)

 # 1. Node Maintenance / Upgrade